Appeals court overturns voter purge ruling; more than 200,000 names will remain on voter rolls

-MADISON — A Wisconsin appeals court on Friday overturned a ruling that ordered the removal of up to 209,000 people from the state's voter rolls.
+MADISON — A Wisconsin appeals court on Friday overturned a ruling that ordered the removal of up to 209,000 people from the state's voter rolls, handing Democrats a victory in a case they said was intended to make it more difficult for their voters to cast ballots in November.

+The conservative group that brought the case immediately said it would appeal to the state Supreme Court.

 The appeals court also vacated an order from that same judge that found the state Elections Commission in contempt for not moving forward with the purge.